Harold Urey: Deuterium

 In the 1920s, William Giauque and Herrick L. Johnston discovered the stable isotopes of oxygen.
 Isotopes were not well understood at the time; James Chadwick would not discover the neutron until 1932.
-Two systems were in use for classifying them, based on chemical and physical properties.
+Two systems were used for classifying them based on their chemical and physical properties.
 The latter was determined using the mass spectrograph.
-Since it was known that the atomic weight of oxygen was almost exactly 16 times as heavy as hydrogen, Raymond Birge, and Donald Menzel hypothesized that hydrogen had more than one isotope as well.
-Based upon the difference between the results of the two methods, they predicted that only one hydrogen atom in 4,500 was of the heavy isotope.
+Since it was known the atomic weight of oxygen was almost exactly 16 times as heavy as hydrogen, Raymond Birge and Donald Menzel hypothesized hydrogen had more than one isotope as well.
+Based upon the difference between the results of the two methods, they predicted only one hydrogen atom in 4,500 was of the heavy isotope.

 In 1931, Urey set out to find it.
-Urey and George M. Murphy (1903–1968) calculated from the Balmer series that the heavy isotope should have lines blueshifted (correspondingly the light isotope redshifted) by 1.1 to 1.8 Å. Urey had access to a 21 ft grating spectrograph, a sensitive device that had been recently installed at Columbia and was capable of resolving the Balmer series.
+Urey and George M. Murphy (1903–1968), calculated from the Balmer series that the heavy isotope should have lines blueshifted (correspondingly the light isotope redshifted) by 1.1 to 1.8 Å. Urey had access to a 21 ft grating spectrograph, a sensitive device recently installed at Columbia and capable of resolving the Balmer series.
 With a resolution of 1 Å per millimetre, the machine should have produced a difference of about 1 millimetre.
 However, since only one atom in 4,500 was heavy, the line on the spectrograph was very faint.
-Urey therefore decided to delay publishing their results until he had more conclusive evidence that it was heavy hydrogen.
+Urey therefore decided to delay publishing their results until he had more conclusive evidence it was heavy hydrogen.

-Urey and Murphy calculated from the Debye model that the heavy isotope would have a slightly higher boiling point than the light one.
+Urey and Murphy calculated from the Debye model the heavy isotope would have a slightly higher boiling point than the light one.
 By carefully warming liquid hydrogen, 5 litres of liquid hydrogen could be distilled to 1 millilitre, which would be enriched in the heavy isotope by 100 to 200 times.
 To obtain five litres of liquid hydrogen, they traveled to the cryogenics laboratory at the National Bureau of Standards in Washington, D.C., where they obtained the help of Ferdinand Brickwedde, whom Urey had known at Johns Hopkins.